ysangkok/python-bitcoinlib/README.md

 This Python3 library provides an easy interface to the bitcoin data structures.
 This is based on https://github.com/petertodd/python-bitcoinlib, but is focused only on providing the tools to build, manipulate and sign bitcoin transactions, and related data structures.

-Network-related code that deals with sending and receiving data from and to bitcoin nodes will be striped from this fork.
+Network-related code that deals with sending and receiving data from and to bitcoin nodes is removed.

 "The Swiss Army Knife of the Bitcoin protocol." - Wladimir J. van der Laan